JeanCarletta/HeatHack-Tech-Guide/no-wifi-sequence/step3.md

 :align: center
 ```

 Open your web browser and type “192.168.4.1” into the address bar at the top.
 You might have a separate "search" bar.
 Using that won't work.
 Chrome, Safari, Firefox, Samsung Internet and Microsoft Edge are all web browsers.
+This will only work when you are connected to the engineer wifi access point.
+If your web browser gives you a set of web searches, you aren't connected.

 ```{admonition} Common error message